 An additional baby step is to work on putting your child to bed calm, but awake after a great day of naps.
 Fill his sleep nap tank however you can during the day.
 Do whatever you normally do during his nighttime wakings.
 Focus all your coaching efforts on bedtime only.

 Using all or even just a few of these baby steps will get you and your child on your way to better sleep habits.
 The key to successful sleep coaching is having a plan that you can stick to and be consistent about implementing.
 Start small until you’re ready for more!
-When that time comes, find more great strategies for sleep coaching naps, bedtime, and night waking at my blog, consider working with a Certified Gentle Sleep Coach in your area, or access my online resources and coaching.
+When that time comes, find more great strategies for sleep coaching naps, bedtime, and night waking at my blog, consider working with a Certified Gentle Sleep Coach in your area.